78abc/r2f2em/README.md

 Array ( [0] => stdClass Object ( [name] => John [surname] => His Surname [age] => 32 [country] => Germany ) )
 ```
 ### find
-We can return all rows with name value as an array with find method
+We can return all rows with name value as an array with find method.
+In addition, the find method adds the id value to the row it finds in the database.
+Thus, since the id value of the reached row is known, we can use this id value in the update method for data update.
 ```php
 print_r($a->find("name"));
 ```